Body of Knowledge

 Resources related to the Body of Knowledge:

-- Capgemini & EY: Creating a European Foundational ICT Body of Knowledge
+- European Commission (2015): The European Foundational ICT Body of Knowledge

 - Capgemini & Ernst & Young: e-Skills: promotion of ICT professionalism in Europe